a-bit-git/BIMS/README.md

 ➤ The project is built using React.js with functional components and hooks.

-➤ No external API or backend service was used because the assignment didn't provide any API links or data sources.
+➤ No API or backend service was used because the assignment did not provide any API links or data sources.

 ➤ The application includes the following main modules: